CodingNomads/articles/environment-variables/environment-variables.md

 With these two commands, you can inspect all the environment variables that are currently defined in your system.
 But what if you want to change, add, or remove one using Bash?

-<h3 id="adding-and-removing-environment-variables-in-bash">Adding And Removing Environment Variables In Bash</h3>
+<h3 id="adding-and-removing-environment-variables">Adding And Removing Environment Variables</h3>

 Using Bash in your CLI, you can add a new environment variable with the following command: